History of Indonesia: Srivijaya

 The territory of the Srivijaya empire.
 Historically, Srivijaya was one of the largest kingdoms in Southeast Asia.

 By the 7th century, the harbours of various vassal states of Srivijaya lined both coasts of the Straits of Melaka.
 Around this time, Srivijaya had established suzerainty over large areas of Sumatra, western Java, and much of the Malay Peninsula.
 Dominating the Malacca and Sunda straits, the empire controlled both the Spice Route traffic and local trade.
 It remained a formidable sea power until the 13th century.
 This spread the ethnic Malay culture throughout Sumatra, the Malay Peninsula, and western Borneo.
 A stronghold of Mahayana Buddhism, Srivijaya attracted pilgrims and scholars from other parts of Asia.

-The relation between Srivijaya and the Chola Empire of south India was friendly during the reign of Raja Raja Chola I but during the reign of Rajendra Chola I the Chola Empire attacked Srivijaya cities.
+The relation between Srivijaya and the Chola Empire of southern India was friendly during the reign of Raja Raja Chola I but during the reign of Rajendra Chola I the Chola Empire attacked Srivijaya cities.
 A series of Chola raids in the 11th century weakened the Srivijayan hegemony and enabled the formation of regional kingdoms based, like Kediri, on intensive agriculture rather than coastal and long-distance trade.
 Srivijayan influence waned by the 11th century.
 The island was in frequent conflict with the Javanese kingdoms, first Singhasari and then Majapahit.
 Islam eventually made its way to the Aceh region of Sumatra, spreading its influence through contacts with Arabs and Indian traders.
 By the late 13th century, the kingdom of Pasai in northern Sumatra converted to Islam.
 The last inscription dates to 1374, where a crown prince, Ananggavarman, is mentioned.
 Srivijaya ceased to exist by 1414, when Parameswara, the kingdom's last prince, fled to Temasik, then to Malacca.
 Later his son converted to Islam and founded the Sultanate of Malacca on the Malay peninsula.